MurrayIII/UnicodeMathML/README.md

 # UnicodeMathML

-*This is a clone of Noah Doersing's UnicodeMathML repo with added commits by Murray Sargent III.
-The changes are summarized at the end of this document.*
+*This is a clone of Noah Doersing's UnicodeMathML repository with added commits by Murray Sargent III.
+The changes are summarized at the end of this document.
+To see the changed code, look at the main branch (https://github.com/MurrayIII/UnicodeMathML/tree/main), not the master branch.*

 *This repository provides a JavaScript-based translation of [UnicodeMath](https://www.unicode.org/notes/tn28/) to [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) (hence "UnicodeMathML").
 An interactive "playground" allows for experimentation with UnicodeMath's syntax and insight into the translation pipeline.
 UnicodeMathML can be easily integrated into arbitrary HTML or [Markdeep](https://casual-effects.com/markdeep/) documents.*